PrimaveraDeveloper/lithium/dir/rose/specs/rps-spec-1.0.md

 # ROSE People Service (RPS) Specification v1.0

-The Rose People Service provides features to help Rose People product.
+The Rose People Service provides features for ROSE People.

-In the 1.0 version, service provides features to maintain the IRS tables for calculating incoming taxes based on a set of parameters.
+The current version of the service allows storing IRS tables for calculating income taxes.

 ## IRS Operations

-IRS is the tax applyed to all employee earnings.
-It's calculated with a range of static tables and with the set of contract employee information.
+IRS is the tax applied to all employee earnings.
+It is calculated with a range of static tables and the employee's contract information.

-Each country have your calculation logic and your IRS tables.
+Each country has its own calculation logic and its own income tax tables.
 RPS provides one operation for each location.

-### Calculate Incoming Tax PT
+### Calculate Income Tax (Portugal)

-This operations allows to calculate the incoming tax for Portugal with your calculation logic.
+This operation allows to calculate the incoming tax for Portugal.

 #### Parameters

 - `Region`: the location of the employee contract.
 Required. `RegEx((PTC)|(PTA)|(PTM))`.
-- `Table`: the identification of the IRS table that employee uses.
+- `Table`: the identification of the IRS table applicable to the employee.
 Required. `> 0. < 10`.
-- `Position`: the identification of the IRS table column that employee uses.
+- `Position`: the identification of the IRS table column.
 Required. `> -1. < 6`.
-- `Date`: the apply date for specific moment that will used to get the correct IRS table.
+- `Date`: the specific moment that will used to get the correct IRS table.
 Required.
-- `Ammount`: the value used to obtain the correct row of IRS table.
+- `Ammount`: the value used to obtain the correct row in the IRS table.
 Required.

 #### Returns

-- Returns a `double` value that represents the calculated incoming tax.
+- Returns a `double` value that represents the calculated income tax.

-#### Calculating IRS incoming tax
+#### Calculating IRS income tax

 ```csharp
 Uri address = new Uri("[your-service-endpoint]");